spryker/spryker-docs/docs/ca/dev/access/connect-to-services-via-aws-and-docker-sdk.md

 ## Frequently Asked Questions

 ### Do I still need VPN Access?
-No. The docker/sdk VPN alternative solution can replace your VPN access, and when you use the docker/sdk VPN alternative solution you no longer need the Spryker VPN
+No. The docker/sdk VPN alternative solution can replace your VPN access, and when you use the docker/sdk VPN alternative solution you no longer need the Spryker VPN.

+The docker/sdk VPN alternative solution is not a replacement for a Site-to-Site VPN solution.
+The solution is intended for users.

 ### Where do I find my AWS Access Keys
 You can use the AWS Management Console to manage the access keys of an IAM user.
 See [Managing access keys (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)

 When you create an access key pair, save the access key ID and secret access key in a secure location.
 The secret access key is available only at the time you create it.
 If you lose your secret access key, you must delete the access key and create a new one.
-For more instructions, see [Update access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_RotateAccessKey.html).
+For more instructions, see [Update access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_RotateAccessKey.html)

 ### Where do I find the Credentials and Service details for my PaaS Services?
 The `docker/sdk paas service-details` command will retrieve and display PaaS Services details.
 Alternatively see [Locate service credentials](/docs/ca/dev/access/locate-service-credentials.html)